calpirateparty/ca.us.pirateparty.gdn/README.md

-# CaliforniaPirates
+# California Pirates
-a portal for California pirates
+a portal for pirates in California, USA